5 Things to A/B Test on your Magento Product Page to Double Conversion

 It is the goal of every e-commerce owner to increase their conversion.
-One way to do this is by using A/B testing.
+One of the ways to do this is using A/B testing.

 What is a/b testing?